galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## Topology generation

-Now we have downloaded a PDB structure of the protein we wish to study, we will start parameterizing it for MD simulation.
+Now we have downloaded a PDB structure of the protein we wish to study, we will start preparing it for MD simulation; this process may also be referred to as parameterization or topology generation.

 GROMACS distinguishes between constant and dynamic attributes of the atoms in the system.
 The constant attributes (e.g. atom charges, bonds connecting atoms) are listed in the topology (TOP file), while dynamic attributes (attributes that can change during a simulation, e.g. atom position, velocities and forces) are stored in structure (PDB or GRO) and trajectory (XTC and TRR) files.

-The PDB file we start from only explicitly states atom type and position.
+The PDB file we start from only explicitly states atom element (i.e.carbon, oxygen, and so on) and 3D Cartesian coordinates of each atom; additionally, it will usually not include hydrogen atoms.
 Therefore, before beginning simulation, we need to calculate the rest of the information contained within the topology file.
-There are a range of force fields which perform these calculations in slightly different ways.

 Parameterization needs to be done separately for the ligand and protein.
 Therefore, the first step is to separate the PDB file into two sets of coordinates - one for the ligand and one for the protein.

+### Extract protein and ligand coordinates

+Parameterization needs to be done separately for the ligand and protein.
+Therefore, the first step is to separate the PDB file into two sets of coordinates - one for the ligand and one for the protein.
+Here, we can make use of the simple text manipulation tools integrated into Galaxy.

 > ### {% icon question %} Question
 >